gmosx/kraken-sdk-rust/kraken_sdk_rest/README.md

-# Kraken REST API Client
+# Kraken SDK component for the Kraken REST API

-A strongly-typed Rust client for the [Kraken REST API](https://www.kraken.com/features/api).
+A strongly-typed Rust SDK for the [Kraken REST API](https://docs.kraken.com/rest/).

 ## Installation